The Martha Richards Visionary Woman in Leadership Award

 ABOUT THE AWARD:

 StateraArts is honored to highlight the extraordinary achievements of women leaders in the arts who provide powerful role models for mentorship and intersectional equity.
-The award comes with national recognition and a $2,000 prize.
+The award comes with international recognition and a $2,000 prize.
 Read more about how the award was established:

 ABOUT MARTHA RICHARDS: